 That would probably be true if Puerto Rico became a state today.
 Thanks to the current territorial status, Puerto Rico has had a much higher poverty rate and much lower employment rate than any of the 50 states for years.
 A pair of devastating hurricanes in the fall of 2017 shut down some ten percent of local businesses and created economic catastrophe for many households.
 Puerto Rico definitely needs some help right now.

-The Puerto Rico Admission Bill calls for statehood for Puerto Rico no later than January 2021.
+The Puerto Rico Admission Bill calls for statehood for Puerto Rico, and could pass in January 2022.
 If that bill passes, Puerto Rico’s position will change.

 Investment from corporations in the past was based on tax incentives that cost the federal government twice what the companies “invested.”
 In spite of the high cost, these investments created few jobs.
 It was most profitable for the companies in question to wash lots of funds through Puerto Rico, not to create sustainable jobs.
 Naturally, that is what they did.